RedNerka/si507-final-project/README.md

   - If no common followings, output="No common following users! "
 - Return
   - Users enter "return" to return to the previous menu (choosing TV works)
+- Print Tree
+  - Users enter the tree they want to print (Contributor tree includes information of TV work contributors, while following tree includes information of the users the contributors are following)
+  - The printing order in in-order.
+Print from the left-most node to the right-most node.